deepgram/deepgram-rust-sdk/.github/ISSUE_TEMPLATE/feature-request.md

 ## Other information

-> Anything else we should know? (e.g. detailed explanation, related issues, links for us to have context, eg. stack overflow, codepen, etc)
+> Anything else we should know? (e.g. detailed explanation, related issues, links for us to have context, e.g. stack overflow, codepen, etc)